haizenburg/haizenburg/README.md

 Mobile App developer
 --------------------

-I'm a software engineer, with experience building mobile and web applications using Flutter, React Native, React, javascript.
-I like to explore new frameworks!
+I'm a software engineer, with experience building mobile and web applications.
+I like to explore new frameworks, and build awesome web 3.0 projects on weekends! when i'm not on my pc, i like to take walks around the park and ice skate

 * 🌍  I'm based in Pretoria, South Africa
 * 🖥️  See my portfolio at [tshepang-portfolio.web.app/](http://tshepang-portfolio.web.app/)